Materials-Consortia/OPTIMADE/optimade.md

   * It MUST be a dictionary, where keys represent the species name, and values are themselves dictionaries with the following keys:
     * `chemical_symbols`: REQUIRED; MUST be a list of strings
       of all chemical elements composing this species.
-It MUST be a valid chemical-element name, or the special value `X` to represent a non-chemical element.
+It MUST be one of the following:
+      * a valid chemical-element name, or
+      * the special value `X` to represent a non-chemical element, or
+      * the special value `vacancy` to represent that this site has a non-zero probability of having a vacancy (the respective probability is indicated in the `concentration` list, see below).

     * `concentration`: REQUIRED; MUST be a list of floats, with same length as `chemical_symbols`.
 The numbers represent the relative concentration of the corresponding chemical symbol in this species.
-The numbers MUST sum to a number between zero and 1 (zero excluded, 1 included).
-A sum smaller than one represents a non-zero probability of having a vacancy (see examples below).
+The numbers SHOULD sum to one.
+      Cases in which the numbers do not sum to one typically fall only in the following two categories:
+      - numerical errors when representing float numbers in fixed precision.
+E.g., for two chemical symbols with concentration `1/3` and `2/3`, the concentration might look something like `[0.33333333333, 0.66666666666]`.
+If the client is aware that the sum is not one because of numerical precision, it can renormalize the values so that the sum is exactly one.
+      - experimental errors in the data present in the database.
+In this case, it is the responsibility of the client to decide how to process the data.

       Note that concentrations are uncorrelated between different sites (even of the same species).
     * `mass`: OPTIONAL.
 If present MUST be a float expressed in a.m.u.